-- 33.1 Subject to the articles, anything sent or supplied by or to the Society under the articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the Society. - 33.2 Subject to the articles, any notice or document to be sent or supplied to a director in connection with the taking of decisions by directors may also be sent or supplied by the means by which that director has asked to be sent or supplied with such notices or documents for the time being. - 33.3 Any notice to be given to or by any person pursuant to the articles: - 33.3.1 must be in writing; or - 33.3.2 must be given in electronic form. - 33.4 The Society may give any notice to a member either: - 33.4.1 personally; or - 33.4.2 by sending it by post in a prepaid envelope addressed to the member at their address: or
+33.1 Subject to the articles, anything sent or supplied by or to the Society under the articles may be sent or supplied in any way in which the Companies Act 2006

+- provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the Society. - 33.2 Subject to the articles, any notice or document to be sent or supplied to a director in connection with the taking of decisions by directors may also be sent or supplied by the means by which that director has asked to be sent or supplied with such notices or documents for the time being. - 33.3 Any notice to be given to or by any person pursuant to the articles: - 33.3.1 must be in writing; or - 33.3.2 must be given in electronic form. - 33.4 The Society may give any notice to a member either: - 33.4.1 personally; or - 33.4.2 by sending it by post in a prepaid envelope addressed to the member at their address; or - 33.4.3 by leaving it at the address of the member; or - 33.4.4 by giving it in electronic form to the member's address; - 33.4.5 by placing the notice on the Society's official website and providing the person with a notification in writing or in electronic form of the presence of the notice on the website, providing a link to the notice.
+A notice served via the Society's website shall be deemed to have been served on the day following the day on which the notice was posted on the website. - 33.5 A member who does not register an address with the Society or who registers only a postal address that is not within the United Kingdom shall not be entitled to receive any notice from the Society. - 33.6 A member present in person at any meeting of the Society shall be deemed to have received notice of the meeting and of the purposes for which it was called. - Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given.

-- 33.4.3 by leaving it at the address of the member; or - 33.4.4 by giving it in electronic form to the member's address; - 33.4.5 by placing the notice on a website and providing the person with a notification in writing or in electronic form of the presence of the notice on the website.
-The notification must state that it concerns a notice of a company meeting and must specify the place, date and time of the meeting. - 33.5 A member who does not register an address with the Society or who registers only a postal address that is not within the United Kingdom shall not be entitled to receive any notice from the Society. - 33.6 A member present in person at any meeting of the Society shall be deemed to have received notice of the meeting and of the purposes for which it was called. - 33.7 Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given. - 33.8 Proof that an electronic form of notice was given shall be conclusive where the company can demonstrate that it was properly addressed and sent, in accordance with section 1147 of the Companies Act 2006. - 33.9 In accordance with section 1147 of the Companies Act 2006 notice shall be deemed to be given: - 33.9.1 48 hours after the envelope containing it was posted; or - 33.9.2 in the case of an electronic form of communication, 48 hours after it was sent.
+- 33.8 Proof that an electronic form of notice was given shall be conclusive where the company can demonstrate that it was properly addressed and sent, in accordance with section 1147 of the Companies Act 2006. - 33.9 In accordance with section 1147 of the Companies Act 2006 notice shall be deemed to be given: - 33.9.1 48 hours after the envelope containing it was posted; or - in the case of an electronic form of communication, 48 hours after it was sent.